Enhanced separability criteria based on symmetric measurements: Main Results

 where

 is a $3\times 3$ PPT entangled state with

 Consider the $(8,2)$-POVMs with its Hermitian basis operators $G_{\alpha, k}$ defined via the Gell-Mann matrices \cite{gell1962symmetries},

 Here, the parameter $x=\frac{3}{4}+t^{2}(\sqrt{2}+1)^{2}$ with $t\in[-0.2536,0.2536]$.
-In particular, for $a = (0.1, 0.1)^T$, $b =(0.05, 0.051)^T$, and $t = 0.01$, using Theorem \ref{th:1} we obtain
+In particular, for $a = (0.1, 0.1)^T$, $b =(0.05, 0.07)^T$, and $t = 0.01$, using Theorem \ref{th:1} we obtain

-which is positive (i.e., $\rho_p$ is entangled) when $ 0.668165 \leq p \leq 1$.
+which is positive (i.e., $\rho_p$ is entangled) when $ 0.8821786 \leq p \leq 1$.
 From Theorem $1$ in Ref.\cite{Lu2025}, for $\mu = 0.1$, $\upsilon =0.05$, $l = 2$ and $t = 0.01$, one has

-which implies that $\rho_p$ is entangled when $0.670093 \leq p \leq 1$.
+which implies that $\rho_p$ is entangled when $0.8821790 \leq p \leq 1$.
 Fig.\ref{fig:1} shows that our result outperforms that of Ref.\cite{Lu2025}.

-The Example \ref{Ex:1} demonstrates that our method yields better results than those in Ref.\cite{Lu2025}, enabling the detection of a broader range of entangled states.
-To verify this conclusion, we have performed explicit calculations for GSIC-POVMs and MUMs in Appendix \ref{app:A}.
+Example \ref{Ex:1} demonstrates that our method can detect a broader range of entangled states compared to the approach in Ref.\cite{Lu2025}.
+Here, the values of $a$ and $b$ are so chosen to illustrate the performance of the proposed entanglement criterion under parameter variations.
+By numerical demonstrations, our criterion is capable of identifying a wider range of entangled states than that of Ref.\cite{Lu2025}.
+To verify this conclusion, we performed explicit calculations for GSIC-POVMs and MUMs in Appendix \ref{app:A}.
 The results show that our criterion outperforms that of Ref.\cite{Lu2025}. \end{example}

 \begin{example} Consider the isotropic states,

 where $\mid\Psi^{+}\rangle=\displaystyle\frac{1}{\sqrt{d}}\sum\limits_{i=0}\limits^{d-1}\mid i\rangle\mid i\rangle$.
 For $d=3$, we set $a = (0.1, 0.1)$, $b = (0.05, 0.051)$ and $t = 0.01$ in Theorem \ref{th:1}, Corollary \ref{co:1} and Corollary \ref{co:2}.
 This leads to the following conclusions: for the (8,2)-POVMs, Theorem 1 gives that